RasmusEdgar/dintwm/readme.txt

 Dintwm bar

 The bar is at the moment only available in the bottom of the tiling area.
-It shows tilemode, active window title and indicates current active workspace.
+It shows tilemode, active window title and indicates the current active workspace.

 Default ToolTypes